The Best Trader Joe’s Items for Easy, Healthy Summer Entertaining

 1. Jicama Wraps

 Jicama is an underrated vegetable, in our opinion, and actually has tons of delicious possibilities for entertaining.
 “They’re packed with water, fiber, and are super refreshing and mild.
 Sort of like a hybrid of cucumber, bibb lettuce, and watermelon, these jicama wraps make the perfect blank canvas for whatever appetizers, dips, or wraps you’re serving at any summer cookout,” says nutrition consultant Jaclyn London, MS, RD, CDN, author of Dressing on the Side (and Other Diet Myths Debunked).
 They could make a good swap for lettuce cups, tortillas, or wraps, and can also be added to burgers for a little extra crunch.
 London says she swaps them for cucumber in any passed hors d’oeuvres or platter, like egg salad or salmon salad bites.
 “I also love the TJ’s jicama sticks for any crudite platter or cheese board to add surprising crunch, an ultra mild sweetness, and refreshing flavor,” says London.

 If you’re not sure what to enjoy for a summertime snack, elote is basically always the right answer — and that’s true no matter what form it takes.
-“I’m a long-time fan of the ‘Everything But the Elote’ spice blend for grilled summer corn, but I also love these dippers as a pregame nosh to crunch on before guests arrive,” says London, who says the nutritional content is relatively standard for any type of chip (150 calories, 2g protein, 1g fiber).
-“What really stood out to me is that many types of competitors in the chip category are loaded with sodium, while Trader Joe’s made their version a heart-healthier, low sodium product at 115 mg/serving,” says London.
+“I’m a long-time fan of the ‘Everything But the Elote’ spice blend for grilled summer corn, but I also love these dippers as a pregame nosh to crunch on before guests arrive,” says London, who says the nutritional content is relatively standard for any type of chip (150 calories, 2 grams of protein, 1 gram of fiber).
+“What really stood out to me is that many types of competitors in the chip category are loaded with sodium, while Trader Joe’s made their version a heart-healthier, low sodium product at 115 milligrams per serving,” says London.